Kestin4Real/CC-WAV-loader/README.md

 end
 ```
 New to GIT so any help is welcome!
-Same goes for the API!
+Same goes for the library!